KZL358/Polarisation-Singularities/README.md

 # Polarisation Singularities

-this is a companion repository to the paper [](https://arxiv.org/abs/), used to generate the figures, videos and simulations to compute the density of C-lines.
+This is a companion repository to the paper [2602](https://arxiv.org/abs/), used to generate the figures, videos and simulations to compute the density of C-lines.

 ## Requirements:
 - MATLAB Parallel Computing Toolbox and a supported CUDA GPU.